gizero/scm-course-ff3d/slides.md

 # Recap

 ## branches
-- lightweight movable pointer to one commits
+- lightweight movable pointer to one commit
 - when you commit, the branch moves forward, pointing to the new commit

 Note: branch in git is actuality a simple file that contains the 40 character SHA–1 checksum of the commit it points to